nishujangra/balancerx/README.md

+Got it!
+Here’s your updated README.md reflecting all the features, including protocol support (HTTP and TCP), health checks, logging, and config options like `protocol`, plus clarifications on usage and structure:

+---

 # BalancerX

 **BalancerX** is a lightweight, high-performance load balancer written in Go.
-It supports HTTP-based reverse proxying, simple load balancing strategies, and health checks for backend services.
-All the user has to change is the `config.yaml` file.
+It supports HTTP and TCP proxying, multiple load balancing strategies, and health checks for backend services.
+All you need to do is configure the `config.yaml` file.

 ---

 ## ✨ Features

-- 🔁 Round-robin and 🎲 Random strategies
+* 🔁 Round-robin and 🎲 Random strategies
-- 📂 YAML-based configuration
+* 📂 YAML-based configuration with support for `http` and `tcp` protocols
-- 🪵 Request logging with optional file output
-- 🔧 Easy to extend with new strategies
-- ⚡ Reverse proxy support using `net/http/httputil`
-+ 🩺 Active health checks for backend availability
+* 🩺 Active health checks for backend availability (HTTP path or TCP dial)
-+ 🪵 Request and response logging with optional file output
+* 🪵 Request and connection logging with optional file output
+* ⚡ HTTP reverse proxy support using `net/http/httputil`
+* 🔧 Easy to extend with new strategies and protocols

 ---